jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 - **Behavior:** While AutoAim (or grace) is active, **right stick rotation is ignored**.
   AutoAim continuously applies twist correction from `TagAimController` to hold target at 0°.
 - **Translation is scaled** by `AutoAimTuning.AUTO_AIM_SPEED_SCALE` (default **0.25**) whenever AutoAim is ON; telemetry surfaces the active scale as `SpeedScale` to remind drivers how much throttle remains.
+- **Lock window:** At normal ranges the aim deadband remains symmetric (±`1.5°`, from `TagAimTuning.DEADBAND_DEG`).
+When the tag distance exceeds `AutoAimTuning.LONG_SHOT_DISTANCE_IN` (default **90 in**), the window biases toward the alliance goal to keep long volleys on the correct side of center—**RED locks between 0..+1.5°**, **BLUE locks between −1.5..0°**—as long as `AutoAimTuning.LONG_SHOT_ENABLED` remains true.
+Telemetry surfaces `ShotRangeMode=LONG` while the biased window is active, and the bias only engages when a goal AprilTag is currently visible so lock tolerances stay symmetric during vision dropouts.
+Long-shot detection uses the range-scaled AprilTag distance (`VisionTuning.RANGE_SCALE`), so recalibration affects when this bias turns on.
+  - TeleOp telemetry keeps the lock context near the top readout, showing AutoAim/AutoSpeed status and the RPM Target/Actual line split into left/right flywheel readings before other details.

 ### AutoSpeed
 - When **enabled**, AutoSpeed calculates launcher RPM from AprilTag distance via `LauncherAutoSpeedController`.